niravcodes/niravcodes.github.io/pages/draft.md

 He is weighing a bagful in his spring balance.
 I notice the balance is already damaged, so I'll probably be getting a lot less than half a kilo, but I don't care.
 I'm not even sure why I'm buying these in the first place.
 Maybe it's just habit.

-So I went on a date, got called uncle for the first time, *and* bought tangerines for the first time, all in a single day.
+So I went on a date, got called uncle for the first time, _and_ bought tangerines for the first time, all in a single day.

 "Look at you!
 You're all grown up now, town boy", I can almost hear Sumanta tease in the back of my mind.
 I smile.

 My mom is also there, but in visible consternation.

 "90 Rupees for tangerines.
 It's murder!
-Fights with his father to go be a town boy, comes back home with all brown hair like a *khaire*, drinks milk tea for breakfast, and now he's buying stupid tangerines for 90.
+Fights with his father to go be a town boy, comes back home with all brown hair like a _khaire_, drinks milk tea for breakfast, and now he's buying stupid tangerines for 90.
 Lives in the town for a year; suddenly he thinks he can live like a raja."

 A peal of laughter escapes me before I can catch it, and suddenly I'm grinning alone to myself in the middle of Mahendra Pul, with people probably staring at me like I'm an idiot.

+On the bus, I think about myself.
+How far have I come?
+I feel much older today than I did yesterday, as though I lived an entire decade in a single day.
+The last time I felt this was a year ago, when I decided that I'd leave my old life behind, when I defended my decision against my father, and when I boarded the bus to Pokhara with a single thousand rupee note.
+I find it fitting that my symbolic coming-of-age ritual essentially ended with me buying tangerines.
+Though unripe, and most likely very sour, these tangerines in my plastic bag are the same as the ones I left behind in the remote hill of my childhood and first love.

-On the bus, I think about home.
-My home, where winter arrives with the orange buds, ripes with the tangerines, drinks black tea in the yellow mornings, burns yellow in the evenings in the fireplace, and is swept away by my mother with the orange peels.
-My home, where the mustard fields are now bright carpets, where pine cones drop with a pleasant plop, and where people break their backs every day carrying the ever-long burden of the entire hill, and an even bigger burden of life itself.
+I think about that remote hill.
+My home, where winter arrives with the orange buds, ripes with the tangerines, drinks black tea in the yellow mornings, burns in the evening fireplace, and is swept away by my mother along with the orange-peels.
+My village, where the mustard fields are now radiant carpets, where pine cones drop with a pleasant plop, and where people break their backs every day carrying the burden of the entire hill, and the even bigger burden of living life.

 I really didn't mean to reminisce, but the arrival of winter always makes me homesick.
 You think April is the cruelest month?
 Try Mangsir.

 \--- END ---

-The year I turned 19, I moved to Kathmandu for college.
-I lived in a small room in _Kalanki_ that my brother had been living in for the last four years.
-It was a quiet place to live in, and the relationship with landlords was ...aslkfdj

-<--start-->
+\--arko draft--

 In the days that followed, I didn’t quite understand why this girl unapologetically sat next to me during classes and laughed at my silly remarks, but I was glad nonetheless.
 Because it meant that, in those early days of awkward friendships and tentative conversations, I had a place implicitly reserved for me.